thomasotoole/obsidian-ghost-lawmedia/README.md

 ## Frontmatter format

-Obsidian Ghost Publish use frontmatter to specify on how you want to publish your post.
+Obsidian Ghost Publish uses frontmatter (YAML) to specify on how you want to publish your post.

 At the moment, the format is limited to: